What is a Precious Metal Worker?

 Related Job Titles for this Occupation:

-In the United States, there were 37,700 jobs for Precious Metal Worker in 2016.
+In 2016, there was an estimated number of 37,700 jobs in the United States for Precious Metal Worker.
 There is little to no growth in job opportunities for Precious Metal Worker.
 Due to new job openings and attrition, there will be an average of 3,500 job openings in this field each year.

 The states with the most job growth for Precious Metal Worker are Idaho, South Carolina, and Nevada.
 Watch out if you plan on working in Tennessee, New Mexico, or Wisconsin.
 These states have the worst job growth for this type of profession.